kexinoh/Curve-Puzzle-CAPTCHA/README.md

 - Performance optimization for low-performance devices
 - Optional display of curves and control points
 - Uses color backgrounds to avoid network image loading issues

+### Why It's Hard for Machines to Crack

+• **Continuous Operation**: Requires the AI to persistently recognize the slider.
+• **Abnormal Interruption**: Continuous recognition introduces a certain delay at each position, thereby distinguishing humans from AI.
+• **Increased Complexity**: Further escalates the recognition cost required by the AI.

 ### Usage